sicoyle/ghc-data-annotation-workshop/annotationSteps.md

     ![Export](./assets/screenshots/export.jpg)
 6. Fill in the export details following the image below.
     ![Export Details](./assets/screenshots/exportDetails.jpg)
-> Note: You will now see the annotations downloaded to a zip folder in your Downloads folder.
+> Note: You will now see the annotations downloaded to a zip folder in the Downloads folder.
+> The zip folder contains an annotations XML formatted file that encodes the annotated data.
+> Different formats may be selected pending the format needed to train the specified model of choice.
+> More information may be found in the section on [Annotation Format](./annotationSpecifications.md#annotation-format).
+> The file contains tags corresponding to the project pieces created for this workshop
+> (ie `<task>`, `<labels>`, `<track>`, `<box>`).
+> Those tags correspond to the task, label, and track ID, bounding box of the people annotated, etc.
+> This exported data is what would be used to train a model.